5 Tips for Getting Accurate Podcast Transcriptions

 4. Post-Edit Strategically

-- Numbers and dates — These can be inconsistent ("twenty twenty-six" vs "2026")
+- Numbers and dates — Can be inconsistent ("twenty twenty-six" vs "2026")

 Don't waste time fixing filler words ("um", "uh") unless you need a polished transcript for publication.